 Division of Clinical Physiology

-Clinical Physiology provides diagnostic methods for the detection and evaluation of functional disorders of various organs and systems in the body such as the heart, peripheral vessels, lungs, kidneys, gastrointestinal and urinary tract.
+Clinical Physiology provides diagnostic methods to detect and evaluate dysfunction of various organs and systems in the body such as the heart, peripheral vessels, lungs, kidneys, gastrointestinal tract and urinary tract.

-The focus of our research is to combat the increase in morbidity and mortality from prevalent human non communicable diseases by integrating clinical parameters with physiological measurements and molecular findings from various human tissues.
-At our division, we aim to bring pre-clinical and clinical researchers together when addressing pertinent scientific questions and translate our findings from bench to bed-side.
+Our research focuses on combating the increase in morbidity and mortality caused by common non-communicable diseases in humans by combining clinical parameters with physiological measurements and molecular findings from various human tissues.
+In our division, we try to bring together preclinical and clinical researchers when it comes to relevant scientific questions and translate our findings from the laboratory to the bedside.

-One of the main research topics at the division is on the importance of the skeletal muscle and the cardiovascular system with regard to physical work capacity in health and in disease.
-Especially we focus on situations where work capacity and muscle function has been shown to be important for function, disease progression or treatment side effects e.g. aging, heart failure and cancer.
-Furthermore, we strongly believe that an increased understanding of how aging and age-related diseases influence (skeletal) muscle mass and function will provide novel opportunities for intervention.
+One of the division's main research topics is the importance of skeletal muscle and the cardiovascular system for physical working capacity in health and disease.
+We focus on situations where working capacity and muscle function have been shown to be important for function, disease progression or side effects of treatment, e.g. ageing, heart failure and cancer.
+In addition, we strongly believe that a better understanding of how ageing and age-related diseases affect skeletal muscle mass and function will provide new opportunities for interventions.

-Within this broad theme, specific research projects examine systemic and intrinsic factors; the influence of sex hormones on skeletal muscle, the role of inflammatory cells and anti-inflammatory treatment in regulating muscle mass, the role of lifestyle in health and disease, and the adaptive response to lack of activity, various exercise and nutrients regimes in both healthy and ill individuals.
-We address the research questions by traditional (and essential) metabolic and physiological measurements, combined with novel molecular and bioinformatic analyses in various tissue and blood samples, as well as in primary tissue culture work.
+Within this broad topic, specific research projects are investigating systemic and intrinsic factors, the influence of sex hormones on skeletal muscle, the role of inflammatory cells and anti-inflammatory treatment in regulating muscle mass, the role of lifestyle in health and disease, and the adaptive response to physical inactivity, different exercise and nutrient regimes in healthy and sick individuals.
+We address the research questions through traditional (and essential) metabolic and physiological measurements, combined with novel molecular and bioinformatic analyses in various tissue and blood samples, as well as in primary tissue cultures.

-A specific system that is scrutinized is the ubiquitin proteasome system (UPS).
-This system plays a pivotal role in most cellular processes.
-Emerging data suggests roles for the UPS outside of the known housekeeping function in protein turnover, highlighting that more has to be done to understand the complex nature of the UPS and its functions in the cell including its involvement in human diseases, ranging from muscle atrophies to cancer.
-In addition, our efforts are concentrated on developing novel molecular, chemical, and biophysical technologies to gain insight into complex cellular processes, such as sensor systems for cellular target engagement to state-of-art molecular biology tools.
-A spin off with translational potential is to “hijack” the UPS for targeted protein degradation with small molecules or PROTACs (proteolysis-targeting chimeras), which have the potential to create novel therapeutic strategies.
+One specific system under investigation is the ubiquitin-proteasome system (UPS).
+This system plays a central role in most cellular processes.
+New data suggest that UPS plays a role beyond its known housekeeping function in protein turnover.
+This shows that more needs to be done to understand the complex nature of UPS and its functions in the cell, including its involvement in human diseases ranging from muscle atrophies to cancer.
+In addition, our efforts are focused on developing novel molecular, chemical and biophysical technologies to gain insights into complex cellular processes, such as sensor systems for cellular target engagement to cutting-edge molecular biology tools.
+One spin-off with translational potential is "hijacking" the UPS for targeted protein degradation with small molecules or PROTACs (proteolysis targeting chimaeras), which have the potential to develop new therapeutic strategies.

-The research projects are conducted in close co-operation with the Unit of Clinical Physiology at Karolinska University Hospital, but also with other Departments at Karolinska Institutet, as well as with the Royal Institute of Technology and numerous International Universities (see publications).
+The research projects are carried out in close collaboration with the Department of Clinical Physiology at Karolinska University Hospital, but also with other departments at Karolinska Institutet as well as with the Royal Institute of Technology and numerous international universities (see publications).